 Antibiotic treatment in hospital is essential for anyone with meningococcal disease.
 The earlier treatment is started the more likely you are to make a full recovery.

 How can meningococcal disease be prevented?

-Very close contacts are those who have had a lot of close contact with the person who has the disease within the 7 days before the start of symptoms.
-These can include:
+Very close contacts are defined as those who have had close (within arm's length) and prolonged contact with a person who is carrying the bacteria within 7 days before the start of symptoms.
+Contacts can include:

 - household members

 - children in the same child care group for more than 4 continuous hours